ariugur/5c-prompt-contracts/README.md

 ## Intended Submission

-This paper is intended for submission to arXiv.org and can also serve as a technical showcase on platforms like Hugging Face.
+This paper is intended for submission to arXiv.org and would also serve as a technical showcase on platforms like Hugging Face.

 [![DOI](https://zenodo.org/badge/1015604718.svg)](https://doi.org/10.5281/zenodo.15832040)